tree-sitter/tree-sitter/docs/creating-parsers.md

 }
 ```

-Some of the details of this grammar will be explained in more depth later on, but if you focus on the `TODO` comments, you can see that the overall strategy is a *breadth-first* approach.
+Some of the details of this grammar will be explained in more depth later on, but if you focus on the `TODO` comments, you can see that the overall strategy is *breadth-first*.
+Notably, this initial skeleton does not need to directly match an exact subset of the context-free grammar in the language specification.
+It just needs to touch on the major groupings of rules in as simple and obvious a way as possible.

 With this structure in place, you can now freely decide what part of the grammar to flesh out next.
 For example, you might decide to start with *types*.
 One-by-one, you could define the rules for writing basic types and composing them into more complex types:

 ```js
 _type: $ => choice(